suhrig/arriba/documentation/command-line-options.md

 `-O FILE`
 : Output file with fusions that were discarded due to filtering.
 The format is the same as for parameter `-o`.

+`-t FILE`
+: Tab-separated file containing fusions to annotate with tags in the `tags` column.
+The first two columns specify the genes; the third column specifies the tag.
+See section [Tags file](input-files.md#tags) for a detailed description of the format.

 `-d FILE`
 : Tab-separated file with coordinates of structural variants found using whole-genome sequencing data.
 These coordinates serve to increase sensitivity towards weakly expressed fusions and to eliminate fusions with low confidence.
 Refer to section [Structural variant calls from WGS](input-files.md#structural-variant-calls-from-wgs) for a description of the expected file format.
 The file may be gzip-compressed.